Pricing

 Buying path

 Claude Code pricing starts with the access route.
 Some developers use Claude Code through eligible Claude plan access.
 Other teams build or automate around Anthropic API and Console billing.
-Those are different budget lanes, and the Fable 5 launch mainly affects the Claude-side model-budget conversation.
+Those are different budget lanes, and the Sonnet 5 and Fable 5 launches affect the Claude-side model-budget conversation.

 The practical first question is where the work happens.
 If a developer is interactively using Claude Code on a repo, plan access may be the right starting point.
 If a product, internal platform, or automated agent calls Claude models directly, API token pricing is the budget surface.